Ecotrust/delphos/src/README.txt

 *** DELPHOS 0.3 README ***

-Delphos is an analysis tool used for selecting potential fisheries for MSC certification and for selecting potential regions for designation as marine protected areas (MPAs).
+Delphos is an analysis tool used for selecting potential fisheries for MSC certification and for selecting potential sites for designation as marine protected areas (MPAs).
 Step-by-step documentation is provided.

 This software has been developed by Ecotrust, Comunidad y Biodiversidad and World Wildlife Fund